iamlaksh1/site/content/posts/CKAD.md

 1. `LivenessProbe` will be automatically restart the container if it fails.
 1. Note down abbrevations : RWO, ROX, RWX, RWOP -- X stands for Many ; ReadWriteOncePod (RWOP)
 1. To be update labels of pod in bulk with condition `kubectl label pod -l "app in(v1,v2)" tier=web`
-1. Underrstanding `ingress` and `egress` rules , path, ports (exclusion and inclusion of certain path is important)
+1. Understanding `ingress` and `egress` rules , path, ports (exclusion and inclusion of certain path is important)
 1. Pratice to create mult-pod container using imperative command (with little bit of editing) saves some time.
 1. If question says, `root of mounted volume` means - find the root path ; if volume-name is `web-content` then use mount path may be `/tmp/web-content`
 1. use `nodeSelector` to run the pod on dedicated node (here - controlplane) ex: